andraugust/andraugust.github.io/index.md

 ## [Neural Style Transfer](neural-style-transfer.html)

 <p style="opacity:0.5">02/2019</p>
-Transferring style from one image to another using neural networks.
+What is the _style_ of an image?
+Is it something that can be encoded in a reasonable way?
+If so, would it be possible to transfer the style of one image onto another one, like making a selfie look like it was painted by Van Gogh?

 ## [Kaggle Ship Detection Challenge](airbus.html)

 <p style="opacity:0.5">11/2018</p>
-This is a segmentation model for Kaggle's Ship Detection Challenge.
-The pipeline consists of a ship/noship classifier followed by a U-net and some post-processing.
+Automating the detection ships in satellite imagery using deep learning.

 ## [The First Link Taxonomy of Wikipedia](wikilinks.html)

 <p style="opacity:0.5">04/2018</p>
 The first link on most Wikipedia pages goes to the next most general thing.
-For example, "poker" goes to "card game", "card game" goes to "game", "game" goes to "play", etc.  What happens if you repeated click first-links, where do you end up?
-Is there any stucture to this first-link taxonomy?
+For example, _poker_ links to _card game_, _card game_ links to _game_, _game_ links to _play_, etc.  What happens if you repeated click first-links?
+Where do you go?
+Is there any special stucture to Wikipedia's first-link taxonomy?

 ## [Satellite Image Classification on the FMoW Dataset](fmow.html)